Natural Selection (Fuel album): Aftermath

 Despite the split, Scallions stressed his close personal bond with his former bandmates Carl Bell, Jeff Abercrombie, and Kevin Miller, wishing them all the best with Fuel moving forward.
 He expressed gratitude for the experiences he had shared with the band and for the support from fans, which had allowed him to live out his dream as a musician.

 Following Scallions’ departure, the band underwent significant changes.
 Even shortly before he left, drummer Kevin Miller had already been dismissed.
 Carl Bell, guitarist and primary songwriter, now faced the challenge of replacing two key members.

 In the wake of Brett Scallions’ exit, Carl Bell made public comments about the circumstances that led to it.
 In interviews, he stated that Scallions’ voice had “stopped working” during the Natural Selection recording sessions, implying that this vocal decline was a key reason behind growing tensions in the band.
 Bell portrayed Scallions’ departure as a necessary step, partly driven by vocal health concerns.

 These remarks later drew a strong response from Scallions himself.
 In an interview with AntiMusic, he firmly contradicted Bell’s version of events.
 According to Scallions, his voice was never the issue.
 What truly wore him down was being creatively shut out of the band’s writing process.
 Particularly during the making of Natural Selection, he said, the band no longer functioned as a team: Bell wrote nearly all the material by himself, while the rest of the band increasingly felt excluded.
 Scallions described this period as deeply frustrating, leading him into a personal crisis.
 He battled depression, alcohol, and drug problems, which ultimately convinced him to walk away from the band in order to save himself.

 Despite these internal conflicts, Scallions continued to pursue music.
 He played bass with the rock band Circus Diablo, touring with them on Ozzfest, and was involved in planning a new album with the group.
 He also took over vocal duties in Riders on the Storm, a project led by former The Doors members Ray Manzarek and Robby Krieger.
 Scallions spoke with great reverence about performing alongside these rock legends.

 Though the split from Fuel had been painful, Scallions looked back on his years with the band with pride and appreciation.
 At the same time, he underlined the importance of making music in a creative and inspiring environment.
-With fresh energy and new projects on the horizon—such as a collaboration with drummer Jonathan Mover—he returned to a more fulfilling and collaborative musical journey.
+With new projects on the horizon such as a collaboration with drummer Jonathan Mover, he returned to his musical career.